amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 - *absence*: If a value is missing and such a situation is a matter of course, represent the missing value using the `option` type.
 For example, the middle name field in a `person` record would be assigned the `middle : string option` type, since it is not uncommon for people to not have the middle name.
 - *salvageable*: When an undesirable, but not unexpected, situation arises where it is sensible for the programme to attempt to resolve the issue, raise an exception, trap it, and try a slightly another tack.
 For example, if a graph algorithm encounters a dead end along a search path, it would raise an exception, and the control logic, upon trapping the exception, would backtrack to the previous successful step, and try a different search path.
 - *unsalvageable*: When an undesirable, but not unexpected, situation arises where it is impossible for the programme to proceed, raise an exception and let the user cope with the matter.
 For example, a necessary configuration file is missing, and there is nothing the programme could do.
-- *bug*: Upon encountering unexpected and irrecoverable situations—a bug—like divide-by-zero or out-of-stack-space fatal error, let the programme $⊥$, let the programmer fix the bug.
+- *bug*: Upon encountering unexpected and irrecoverable situations—a bug—like divide-by-zero or out-of-stack-space fatal error, let the programme $⊥$, and force the programmer to fix the bug.

 Do keep in mind that these are mere guidelines.
 The programmer must use his technical judgement and his domain knowledge to represent exceptional situations precisely and logically to suit the application.